amv-networks/amv-access-sdk-android-reference-app/readme.md

 * downloading access certificates for that device certificate
 * visibility of the correct serials/count for the certificates

-## how to use the amv Access SDK in your own app
+## how to use the sdk in your own app
 See [jitpack.io/#amv-networks/amv-access-sdk-android](https://jitpack.io/#amv-networks/amv-access-sdk-android)
 for all available versions.